-Click a book cover above for more information.
+Click on a book cover above for more information.

-I translate literary fiction (from Polish), nonfiction (mostly from Polish and Spanish), and poetry (mostly from Polish, French, and German).
-Some of the writers I have translated include Paul Celan, Józef Czechowicz, Igor Guberman, Rafał Hetman, Edmond Jabès, Ryszard Kapuściński, Robert Rient, Rainer Maria Rilke, Bruno Schulz, Wisława Szymborska, Wojciech Tochman, and Xavier Villaurrutia.
+He translates literary fiction (from Polish), nonfiction (mostly from Polish and Spanish), and poetry (mostly from Polish, French, and German).
+Some of the writers he has translated include Paul Celan, Józef Czechowicz, Igor Guberman, Rafał Hetman, Edmond Jabès, Ryszard Kapuściński, Mirosław Nahacz, Robert Rient, Rainer Maria Rilke, Bruno Schulz, Wisława Szymborska, Wojciech Tochman, and Xavier Villaurrutia.

-Sublunary Editions published my two most recent books: The Story of the Paper Crown by Józef Czechowicz in 2023 and Undula by Bruno Schulz in 2020.
-Outpost19 published my translation of Robert Rient’s memoir Witness in 2016.
+Sublunary Editions published his two most recent books: The Story of the Paper Crown by Józef Czechowicz in 2023 (longlisted for the 2024 PEN America Translation Prize), and Undula by Bruno Schulz in 2020.
+Outpost19 published his translation of Robert Rient’s memoir Witness in 2016.

 Selected Online Translations